How can UK businesses prepare for the EU GDPR data law changes?

 14 March 2017

-By now you're probably aware of the EU General Data Protection Regulation, or GDPR, and the implications that this has for businesses in the UK and beyond.
-Since May 4th 2016, the ruling has been in place, and has reformed the way that businesses are allowed to manage data for EU citizens.
+After more than three years of discussion, the EU General Data Protection Regulation, otherwise known as the GDPR, is now approaching an enforcement date.
+The final text of the GDPR was published in the Official Journal of the EU in April last year, heralding some of the most stringent data protection laws in the world.
 Although there are currently no penalties in place for not following this new legislation, there will be shortly.
-In just over a year's time, this regulation will become a directive, meaning that EU member states need to transpose it into national law.
+By May 6th 2018, this regulation will become a directive, meaning that EU member states need to transpose it into national law.
 Following this date, businesses and individuals that breach the directive may face massive financial penalties of up to millions of pounds, so it’s paramount that businesses are aware of the changes to the law, and that they prepare for Data D Day – it’s only a year away.

 What are the key changes to data law in Europe following the EU GDPR directive?